UniMath/agda-unimath/src/metric-spaces/precomplete-extensions-metric-spaces.lagda.md

   j ∘ κ ~ i
 ```

-where `κ : M → C M` is the natural isometry of cauchy pseudocompletions (i.e.
+where `κ : M → C M` is the natural isometry of Cauchy pseudocompletions (i.e.
 the constant mapping).

 ## Definitions